Recent Avian Influenza News in North Dakota

 - Lack of coordination

 High pathogenicity AI is a reportable disease nationally.
-Multiple agencies with oversight responsibilities for domestic birds and wildlife in North Dakota are currently tailoring an Avian Influenza Response Plan.
-The plan includes surveillance and monitoring activities as well as draft response procedures in the event high pathogenicity AI should ever be diagnosed in North Dakota.
+Multiple agencies with oversight responsibilities for domestic birds and wildlife in North Dakota have an Avian Influenza Response Plan in place.
+The plan includes surveillance and monitoring activities as well as response procedures for diagnosis of high pathogenicity AI in North Dakota.

 All bird owners, whether commercial producers or backyard enthusiasts, should continue to practice good biosecurity, prevent contact between their birds and wild birds, and immediately report sick birds or unusual bird deaths to State/Federal officials, either through the state veterinarian at 701-328-2655 or your private veterinarian.